This tutorial will explain how to use the new 3D tools in Photoshop CS6 to create an elegant royal 3D text effect.

 #894814 and the rest of the values as shown below.

 Use the Background Material Bump Texture image for the Bump.

-- Select the layer’s Mesh in the 3D panel, then un-check the Cast Shadows box in the Properties panel.
+Select the layer’s mesh name in the 3D panel, then un-check the Cast Shadows box in the Properties panel.

 Just make sure not to rotate them.
 If you want to rotate the view then change the camera’s rotation values.